Register for Free edWebinars Below

 Prior to her work in DCPS, she was the superintendent of the School District of Manatee County, where she made significant strides forward academically, financially and in terms of its public perception.
 Known for her positive nature and engaging personality, Dr. Greene initiated her time as Superintendent in Manatee County by putting forward a leadership plan that consisted of what she named the Five Cs: Calmness, Consistency, Civility, Confidence and Community.
 Leading by example, Dr. Greene has overseen a district that has improved academically to the point that it received a B grade from the state two of the last three years (2015, 2017), after receiving a C grade the previous three years, even in the face of more rigorous standards.
 In addition, the Manatee District’s graduation rate rose 5.6% during the 2015-2016 school year, and was 2.8% higher than the statewide graduation rate.

-Katrina Taylor is the Director of School Behavioral Health and Full Service Schools Program for Duval County Public Schools, where she manages and oversees all aspects of behavioral health in the district and schools.
-Mrs. Taylor leads and coordinates all of the district’s school behavioral health initiatives and programs, manages and collaborates with community partners, providers, DCPS administration and staff, and all other stakeholders, to ensure the implementation of the school-based mental health model.
+Katrina Taylor is the Director of School Behavioral Health and Full Service Schools for Duval County Public Schools.
+As the School Behavioral Health Director, she manages and oversees all aspects of behavioral health in the district and schools.
+Mrs. Taylor also leads and coordinates all of the district’s school behavioral health initiatives and programs, manages and collaborates with community partners, providers, DCPS administration, staff, and stakeholders.
+Under Ms. Taylor’s leadership, she manages the district’s multi-million-dollar budget to ensure the implementation of the Duval County Public Schools behavioral health model.

 Charis is the Community Partnership Coordinator for the Wolfson Children’s Health Centers located on the campus of Ribault Senior High School.
 As the Community Partnership Coordinator, Charis’ primary goals are to ensure children and youth are healthy and to bring awareness of this resource to the community.
 Previously, Charis held the position of Manager of Education Strategies for the United Way of Northeast Florida.
 There she managed the Achievers For Life Program, an Early Warning & Response System for middle school students.